catberry/catberry/docs/services/userland/template-provider.md

 Just inject `$templateProvider` into your module or resolve it from Service Locator to use this service.

-You only need to implement ont method: `getStream`.
+You only need to use one method: `getStream`.
 Pass full template name (moduleName_placeholderName) to it as first argument and data context as second.